Robert Gallery: Oakland Raiders

 Gallery was selected with the second overall pick in the 2004 NFL draft by the Oakland Raiders.
 He was regarded as "the best lineman to come out of college in years", with a perfect 9.0 prospect rating, the highest for any offensive lineman.

 In 2004, Gallery started 15 games at right tackle and surrendered three sacks.
 In 2005, he started all 16 games at right tackle and allowed 3.5 sacks.
 The Raiders moved him to left tackle at the beginning of the 2006 preseason.
 In the Raiders' first game of the 2006 regular season, Gallery was part of an offensive line that surrendered nine sacks (at least three of which were charged to him) to the San Diego Chargers.
 He played in 13 games during the season and allowed 10.5 sacks, placing him fourth in the league despite missing three games.
 In 2007, Oakland moved Gallery to left guard.

 Although Gallery had generally been considered a bust at the left tackle position for which he was selected and had limited success at the right tackle position, his performance improved as a left guard.

+In 2010, Gallery was named the Oakland Raiders' recipient of the Ed Block Courage Award, voted on by his teammates, after rebounding from multiple injuries in 2009 that included an appendectomy during training camp and a broken leg that limited him to six starts.